nicklz/q_chrome_extension/README.md

   https://learn.microsoft.com/en-us/windows/wsl/install

-2. You MUST have a local checkout of this repository
+2. You need a copy of this repository

 Either:
 - Clone via git